MajeurTest/majeurtest/README.md

 ### Hi there 👋

-I'm a kind of programmer that love coding websites things (with HTML, CSS, JS, PHP and SQL for the database) I also code in Python and Java sometimes
+I'm the kind of programmer that loves coding websites things (with HTML, CSS, JS, PHP and SQL for the database) I also code in Python and Java sometimes when I have time to do it

 If you wanna ask about those languages, feel free to contact me :
  - on Tweeter (@MajeurTestGD)